neallivesay/nilpotent-completions/README.md

-# Explicit constructions of Coxeter connections
+# Explicit upper nilpotent completions

 ## What is this?